Moddable-OpenSource/moddable/documentation/Moddable SDK - Getting Started.md

     git submodule update
     ```

 5. Install the packages required to compile with the `ESP-IDF`.
+The packages to install vary based on your distribution's default Python version.

-	For Ubuntu 20:
+	For Ubuntu 20.04 or newer (and other Linux distributions that default to Python 3):

 	```text
 	sudo apt-get install gcc git wget make libncurses-dev flex bison gperf cmake ninja-build python-is-python3 python3-pip python3-serial
 	```

-	For Ubuntu versions prior to 20:
+	For Ubuntu versions prior to 20.04 (and other Linux distributions that default to Python 2):

 	```text
 	sudo apt-get install gcc git wget make libncurses-dev flex bison gperf python python-pip python-setuptools python-serial cmake ninja-build